 How much PE and sport funding have we received?

-How is this money being spent and what will the impact be?
+How we are spending this money and what we hope the impact be?

 We are using the sport premium to address our key priorities for this academic year which are: